 Doctors can observe how we swallow food by performing a Barium Swallow test.

-A drink containing mildly radio-active Barium is administered.
+A drink containing Barium Sulphate is administered.
+It blocks the passage of x-rays which can make its progress through the body visible.
 Standing in front of an X-ray scanner, you drink the liquid and the scanner watches its progress through the oesophagus.
 Normal transit would be about 5 seconds but if there is poor peristalsis or nutcracker oesophagus, the liquid may take longer or even flow backwards at some stage.
 A Barium Swallow will also reveal existence of any oesophageal pouches where the liquid pools.

 A Barium Meal is administered to look at the efficiency of the stomach to empty.
 It is administered lying down with the X-ray scanner monitoring the stomach.